CaptainRich/jest-another-rpg/README.md

 ## Usage Instructions

-    From the GitHub repository, navigate to the /dist subdirectory and issue the command: 'node app'.
+    From the GitHub repository, navigate to the root directory and issue the command: 'node app'.
     Game options can be selected by using the keyboard arrow keys followed by [Enter].
+Note, this game runs in the console (command line).

 ## Application Walk Through

 Once the game starts, the player is prompted for a name.
 There are two options for the player: attack or use a potion.
 If 'potion' is selected, there is a choice of three: health, strength, or agility.
+The player and the enemy take turns attacking each other.

 A player/enemy health value is reduced following an attack.
 The "damage" value is a function of the relative values of health, strength and agility.

+Test Driven Development (TDD) tests can be run by issuing the command "npm run test" or "npm run test <object>".

 ## Technologies Used